alextric234/ArchipelagoDredgeMod/README.md

 - If connection fails, check your **host, port, and slot name** carefully.
 - You can safely disconnect and reconnect at any time without restarting DREDGE.

+## ❗ Known Issues

+### ⚠️ Mod Compatibility
+ArchipelagoDredge has **not been tested with other DREDGE mods installed**.
+Some mods modify core systems that this mod depends on.

+Confirmed conflicts:
+- **Discord Rich Presence**
+- **Tweaks**

+If something is not working, please disable other mods and try again before reporting an issue.